 Indeed, at the conferences dealing with Arctic issues that I attended last year, Ó Tuathail´s view was confirmed on several accounts.
 I noticed how academics from across the globe shared an enthusiasm for the Arctic, yet also differed on a variety of issues—be it environmental, economic, security, or culture.
 Controversy amongst academics often arose during discussions concerning the topic of security.
 Conference attendees debated issues such as whether the newly accessible Arctic will or will not lead to regional military conflict, and whether or not the Arctic Council as an intergovernmental forum for Arctic governments and peoples is capable of dealing with future challenges.
 Notably, the personal backgrounds and different professions of the attendees often colored their viewpoints.

 However, certain voices were observably absent from these Arctic conferences.
 Participants originated primarily from North America or Europe, while others such as members of Arctic indigenous groups remained a minority—even if these conferences took place in Arctic locations, such as in Alta..
 Due to the costs associated with travel and attendance fees, those lacking financial resources are still often excluded from participating in international conferences.
 This leads to the omission of critical knowledge.
-The inclusion of diverse ideas are crucial to reduce the potential for bias, which is why future conferences on the Arctic should aim to include an array of voices across regions and spectrums.
+The inclusion of diverse ideas is crucial to reduce the potential for bias, which is why future conferences on the Arctic should aim to include an array of voices across regions and spectrums.
 This growing interest in Arctic issues shared by people living in the Arctic, polar researchers, and by the wide variety of stakeholders is certainly promising of vivid and fruitful debate in the years to come.

 Dorothea Wehrmann is a Ph.D. student and Research Fellow at the Bielefeld Graduate School in History and Sociology and at the Institute for World Society Studies in the Department of Political Science at Bielefeld University, Germany.